Jump to navigation

 This type of inspection schedule helps ensure that certificate issuance will not be held up and allow our inspectors to ‘bundle’ other duties in your area.
-In the long run this may cost you less.
+In the long run, this may cost you less.

 Please allow at least one week notice, so that CDA inspectors can rearrange previously planned activities.

-If you need an inspection to occur on the day you request it (or less than 1 week of the request date), please note that a CDA inspector will make every effort to accommodate your request, if possible.
+If you need an inspection to occur on the day you request it (or less than 1 week of the requested date), please note that a CDA inspector will make every effort to accommodate your request, if possible.
 There will also be an additional $100.00 charge for this type of service.

 Seed production fields need to be inspected one to two times per year, during the growing season as required by the receiving Country or State.